harvester/cloud-provider-harvester/doc/load-balancer-request-parameters.md

 The Harvester cloud controller manager can configure the load balancer request parameters by the annotations of services.

 ### IPAM
-We can configure the IPAM mode by the annotation key `loadbalancer.harvesterhci.io/ipam`.
-Its value can be `pool` and `DHCP`.
+We can configure the IPAM mode by the annotation key `cloudprovider.harvesterhci.io/ipam`.
+Its value can be `pool` and `dhcp`.
 Defaults to `pool`.
 - pool: Users should configure an IP address pool in the Harvester.
 The Harvester LoadBalancer will allocate an address from the IP address poll for the load balancer.
-- DHCP: It requires a DHCP server.
+- dhcp: It requires a DHCP server.
 The Harvester LoadBalancer will request an address for the service from the DHCP server.

 ### Health Check
 Harvester cloud controller manager supports TCP health check.
 We explain the meaning of the related annotations below.<br>